-- 14 This is not an exhaustive list but seeks to provide illustrations of such behaviour: - Shouting, either in person or over the telephone - Speaking in an aggressive/threatening tone - Physically intimidating, e.g. standing very close to her/him or pushing/throwing furniture aggressively

-- Shaking or holding a fist towards another person
+- 14 This is not an exhaustive list but seeks to provide illustrations of such behaviour: - Shouting, either in person or over the telephone - Speaking in an aggressive/threatening tone - Physically intimidating, e.g. standing very close to her/him or pushing/throwing furniture aggressively - The use of aggressive hand gestures/exaggerated movements □ Physical threats - Shaking or holding a fist towards another person - Swearing - Pushing - Hitting, e.g. slapping, punching or kicking - Spitting - Racist, sexist or homophobic comments or ANY discriminatory language - Breaking the school's security procedures

-- Swearing

-- Pushing

-- Hitting, e.g. slapping, punching or kicking

-- Spitting

-- Racist, sexist or homophobic comments or ANY discriminatory language

-- Breaking the school's security procedures